 9. There’s nothing wrong with just walking

 Remember point number 4?
 Read the first paragraph again and apply that mindset for tip number 9.
 Most horses have four gaits: walk, trot, canter, and gallop.
-As you might have deduced, galloping is out of the question when you’ve just started with horse riding.
+As you might have deduced, galloping is out of the question when you’ve just started horseback riding.

 The walk is the steadiest gait, and that could very well be the fastest you go when riding for the first time.
 It’s not worth putting your safety at risk.
-You can probably start trotting at one point, but anything faster might not be the wisest decision as a novice.
+You can probably start trotting at one point, but anything faster is not advisable as a novice.

 10. Dismount like a pro

 As when you mounted, try to do it as smoothly as you can.
-Thank your horse, give him some water, and embrace the feeling of being back on the ground after an unforgettable experience.
-You most possibly won’t be able to wait much longer to get back in the saddle!
+Thank your horse, give him some love, and embrace the feeling of being back on the ground after an unforgettable experience.
+You won’t be able to wait much longer to get back in the saddle!